syberkitten/Imap4SearchQueryParser/README.md

 This code is more for a GIST then whole repository, so future plans inclue normazliation according to demand :)

+Implementing a pseudo Parse Tree algorythm economically and specifically designed for parsing imap search query commands into dictionary entities that can be passed to different layers in your application, to handle the actual retrieving of the mesasges.

+The class therefore normalizes the search query commands into a filter list made of flags and commands with arguments, supporting NOT and OR operators.

+also to note, that OR by design can be used only once in the command list, otherwise it would be merged with previous OR commands.

+It is possible to change this paradigm, but for pragmatic reasons and concensus the code can handle only one OR, and multiple NOT commands.

 ### Usage:
 Simply executing the module will run a few query command tests
 ```py